 Top 3 Highlights

-In her spare time Amira and her family collect stamps in the National Park Service Passport Cancellation Book.
+In her spare time, Amira and her family collect stamps in the National Park Service Passport Cancellation Book.
 They plan to visit all 417 national parks in the U.S. #RoadTripWarriors.
-She lives in Benicia, CA with Jonathan, her life partner of 17+ years, and their daughter Audrey.
+She lives in Benicia, CA, with Jonathan, her life partner of 20+ years, their daughter Audrey, and two furry sons, Bucky and Potato.

 Contact Amira at: [email protected]; [email protected]